RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-AI-and-the-future-revolution.markdown

 The most obvious example is Tesla and self-driving cars (vehicles + AI).
 Self-driving trucks are already under development, and could present a revolution for freight and haulage.
 One exciting prospect I am watching closely is at NVIDIA: while DeepFake technology is treading the line between entertainment and propaganda, NVIDIA are adapting the technology and [combining it with Video Conferencing](https://blogs.nvidia.com/blog/2021/06/24/vid2vid-cameo-ai-research-video-conferencing/) to allow people to conduct remote meetings with 10x less bandwidth.
 The current results are amazing.

 What other combinations can be thought of?
 What combinations will unlock the most benefit for humans?
-And what combinations should we avoid (I'm looking at you Neuralink)?
+And what combinations should we avoid?
+(I'm looking at you Neuralink.)

 ![The Transition](images/ai/the_transition.jpg)